 The lower the volume on your Switch, the less power consumption it will have from trying to put out audio.

 Changing to auto-sleep will also help if you regularly walk away from your Switch while it is still turned on.

 More intensive games like Breath of The Wild with its massive open world will drain your Switch’s battery faster than other games will.
 In Zelda BOTW, you can expect around 3 hours of playtime, whereas something a little less intensive on the console will have you seeing up to six hours of gameplay.

 Put it in airplane mode

-Putting you Switch into airplane mode is a sure-fire way to increase your battery life.
+Putting your Switch into airplane mode is a surefire way to increase your battery life.
 Your console will not be able to pair additional controllers while in airplane mode and you will also be unable to connect to the internet.